 The National Institute of Allergy and Infectious Diseases (NIAID) is supporting basic research to better understand the Zika virus’ natural history and evolution, viral biology, structure, replication, transmission, and ability to cause disease as well as the virus’ interactions with mosquitoes and the human immune response to Zika.
 NIAID scientists have already created vaccine candidates for other flaviviruses that can be used as a starting point for a Zika vaccine.
 Currently, NIAID is developing multiple vaccine candidates to prevent Zika virus infection, more information on each vaccine.

-The National Center for Advancing Translational Sciences (NCATS) is also supporting research to identify potential treatments for Zika virus.
-By using drug repurposing screening robots, researchers have identified compounds that potentially can be used to inhibit Zika virus replication and reduce its ability to kill brain cells.
+The National Center for Advancing Translational Sciences (NCATS) is also supporting research to identify potential small-molecule treatments for Zika virus infection.
+By using high-throughput drug screening, including both large-scale novel compound libraries and drug repurposing screens, researchers have identified compounds that potentially can be used to inhibit Zika virus replication and reduce its ability to kill brain cells.